wahorvat/disordered-confinement/README.md

 ## Overview

-This project offers a Python based tool to study the localization of photoninc modes in at the boundary between disordered 2D materials.
+This project is a Python study of the localization of photoninc modes in at the boundary between disordered 2D materials.
+Paritcular future connection to be made between TIs and gapless Hofstader TIs.

 <!--## Installation